Seedcorn Fund

 Note: We understand unforeseen challenges may arise during your project that may delay it or need changes to its initial purpose.
 If this happens, we’ll work with you to find solutions.

-Please read our Application Guidance for more details on the specific criteria for each fund.
+Please read our Application Guidance for additional criteria we score the applications on.

 The panel will also check if the proposed budget fits with the funding proposal.
 The panel will then make a decision on who to award the grant funding to based on the total score.